Have you ever had a blue hydrangea turn pink? Here are some things you need to know on how to keep or change the color of your hydrangeas.

 I worked it into the soil, to a depth of around 4”, in a circle halfway between the drip line and the base of the plant.

 Be sure to follow the directions and use the recommended amount for the size of your hydrangea.
 You don’t want to overdo it hoping to get a deep blue hydrangea.
-Even though this is an organic element, you can easily overdo it.
+Even though this is an organic element, you can easily apply too much and/or too often.

 Make sure the soil is moist when you apply the acidifier and water it in well when you’re done.
 The water which works it in and makes it effective.
 If your garden isn’t on drip or you don’t get consistent summer rains, then water with the hose or a watering can.